marcobrianovich/starwars/Adventure1_Children_Of_War.md

 > **Intercept 1** \
 > **Voice 1** Commander Pirvee, can you confirm that we will meet Captain Phasma's quota for trainees? \
-> **Voice 2 (Commander Pirvee)** We sent around recruitment squads to outlying villages, we picked up 40 human younglings that meet the requirements for storm trooper training, they are currently being held in a makeshift camp at Docking Yard 79, you may send a transporter immediately. \
+> **Voice 2 (Commander Pirvee)** We sent recruitment squads to outlying villages, we picked up 40 human younglings that meet the requirements for storm trooper training, they are currently being held in a makeshift camp at Docking Yard 79, you may send a transporter immediately. \
 > **Voice 1** We are currently too stretched to spare a transporter, I've sanctioned the services of a local slave trader called Mansar Dred.
 He'll arrive at Docking Yard 79 in three days, ensure that you cooperate fully, I expect those recruits to start indoctrination within 5 days.
 Get it done, commander.
 General Pryde out.

 ### Act Two - Spar House Rock